Hey Ya!: Accolades

+Legacy

+"Hey Ya!" was listed at number 15 on Blenders 2005 list of "The 500 Greatest Songs Since You Were Born", and Pitchfork included it in its collection of The Pitchfork 500.
+Rolling Stone ranked the song at number four on their 2011 list of the "100 Best Songs of the Aughts", and in 2021, ranked it at number 10 on their list of The 500 Greatest Songs of All Time.
+In 2011, NME placed it at number three on its list of the "150 Best Tracks of the Past 15 Years", and in 2014, ranked it at number 18 on their list of the 500 greatest songs of all time.
+In 2013, the sports website Grantland named it the best song of the millennium after a March Madness style bracket of 64 songs.

 The lyric "shake it like a Polaroid picture", along with the song's commercial success, helped to temporarily revitalize the Polaroid Corporation, which had declared bankruptcy in 2001.
 Because modern Polaroid film is sealed behind a clear plastic window, casually waving the picture has no effect on the film's development.
 Vigorously shaking the film may actually distort the image by causing the film to separate prematurely and creating blobs in the final image.
 Nevertheless, Polaroid sought to capitalize on the allusion, hiring Ryan Berger of the Euro RSCG advertising agency.
 Polaroid sponsored parties for OutKast at which Euro RSCG distributed Polaroid cameras.
 OutKast also made a deal to hold Polaroid cameras during some of its performances.
 While Polaroid did not release sales figures, its public image, which was in decline with the growing popularity of digital cameras, was bolstered by the song.
 However, despite the welcome exposure, Polaroid eventually discontinued the sale of original Polaroid cameras and film, and again declared bankruptcy in 2008.

 The song was used as the namesake of Pocoloco’s Stand ability in Jojo’s Bizarre Adventure, part seven, “Steel Ball Run,” which debuted in 2004.